cloudflare/workers-docs/content/quickstart/write-code.md

 ## Templates

-To discover what you can build or if you know vaguely, there are a variety of examples at the [Template Gallery](/templates/).
+To discover what you can build, there are a variety of examples at the [Template Gallery](/templates/).

 ## Advanced